nge-layy/securewatch-soc/docs/phase-01/commands.md

 **Purpose**

-Download the latest package information from Ubuntu repositories.
+Refresh the package list from the Ubuntu repositories before installing updates.

 ---